'Downtown Karen' accused of harassing people, luring dog into oncoming traffic

-The woman has been known to target victims, specifically Asians, near South Street Seaport for a while.
+The woman has been known to target victims, specifically Asians, near South Street Seaport for awhile.

 Two recent incidents were caught on camera where the woman can be heard spewing racial hate and attempting to lure the victim's dog into oncoming traffic.

-Clapping her hands and running onto the FDR didn't work once.
-But the 58-year-old woman got the victim's cockapoo Boba to run to her the second time.
+Clapping her hands and running onto the FDR didn't work once, but the 58-year-old woman got the victim's cockapoo Boba to run to her the second time.

-Andy Yang says he stopped by the heliport to adjust his puppy's collar on July 3 around 9:30 a.m. when he was accosted by the woman.
+Andy Keung says he stopped by the heliport to adjust his puppy's collar on July 3 around 9:30 a.m. when he was accosted by the woman.

 "Telling me to go back to my country, take Boba back to my country...
-Boba and I are born and bred New Yorkers -- we don't have another country to go back to so I don't know what she's talking about," Yang said.
+Boba and I are born and bred New Yorkers -- we don't have another country to go back to so I don't know what she's talking about," Keung said.

 A bystander got involved when she heard that comment and asked why she was harassing the man walking his dog.